-Classical Conversations is a Christian curriculum modelled after the Classical education style.
+Classical Conversations is a Christian curriculum modeled after the Classical education style.
 Like Veritas Press, this program is available to children of all ages.
 However, it is most often done in homeschool co-ops.
-While CC material can be sent to parents in any location, some parents who’d bought this course said some of the activities requiring group work get harder to do in isolation as children get older and need physical groups to do the material properly.
+While CC material can be sent to parents in any location, some parents who’d bought this course said some activities requiring group work get harder to do in isolation as children get older and need physical groups to do the material properly.

-But, can you get CC if you live internationally?
+But can you get CC if you live internationally?
 I was afraid you couldn’t get Classical Conversations if you lived outside of the US.
 But, I asked this question in their forum and got this reply:

 You can definitely order curriculum off of our website!
 Also, we have several international communities.
 You can learn more about those by filling out the form here: [Link]